emacs-lsp/lsp-mode/docs/tutorials/clojure-guide.md

 For more info on all available refactorings, check [here](https://github.com/clojure-lsp/clojure-lsp#refactorings).

 <details>
-<summary>Creating new namespaces `clj-refactor` conflict</summary>
+<summary>Conflict with <b>clj-refactor</b> when creating new files</summary>

-`clj-refactor` and `clojure-lsp` have the feature of add the namespace form for new created files like, but they may conflict if both are enable, so you need to choose which one you wants to use:
+<b>clj-refactor</b> and <b>clojure-lsp</b> have a feature of add the namespace form for new created files,
+but they may conflict if both are enable, inserting duplicated namespace forms.
+To fix that, you need to choose which one you wants to use:

 To disable this feature on `clj-refactor`: